riley-brandt/devsite-2025-ssh/README.md

 The development website for rileybrandt.com.

+## Required for live push

+* Working contact form
+* A lessons page
+* Working hamburger menu
+* Home, About, Contact (Portfolio page can be added later)
+* FOSS photography workflow blog post

 ## To Do List

-* Code the "View Portfolio" button
 * Code the Hamburger Menu button
-* Fix the border radius in mobile mode in 1st insta text/photo block
-* Fix the width of the cards in desktop mode
+* Fix the footer logo's resolution
-* Fix the width and border radious in mobile mode in 2nd insta text/photo
+* Fix the footer's layout/spacing
+* Switch footer's divs to logo on top?

 ## Pages to Code

 * Homepage
+* About
+* Contact
+* Lessons
+* FOSS photography workflow blog post

 * Photo Gallery: Campus Life
 * Photo Gallery: Portraits
 * Photo Gallery: Events
-* Code
-* About
-* Contact